triflicacid/fabric-logic-mod/README.md

   - Crafted equivalently to the wrench, but using gold ingots

 ## Signal Emitters

+- Clock
+  - Pulses on and off a predetermined amount of ticks (default 20)
+    - Stored as NBT data in `OnTickCount` and `OffTickCount` repectively
+    - Currenty no way to change these, other than the `/data` command
+  - The advanced wrench locks/unlocks the clock (pauses/resumes pulsing)

+- Constants

   The advanced wrench toggles between LO and HI

   - Constant LO
     - Outputs a directional constant signal strength of 0

   - Constant HI
     - Outputs a directional constant signal strength of 15